 Dr. Dixon is the director of the Research Stream of the Gambling Research Lab.
 He is a Professor of Psychology, and past Chair of Psychology at the University of Waterloo.
 He has conducted research in diverse domains.
 He is internationally recognized for his research on how semantic information (what a person knows about the world) can influence the manner in which one perceives and recognizes objects in our world.

-Dr. Fugelsang is an associate professor at the University of Waterloo.
+Dr. Fugelsang is a Professor of Psychology at the University of Waterloo.
 His research focuses on how we reason about and integrate multiple, often conflicting, pieces of evidence when making complex decisions.

 Dr. Collins is a Canada Research Chair focusing on the affect of sound in computer games.
 She is investigating the effect of slot machine sounds on slot machine players.

 Professor Brown's primary research area is the understanding of sequential data, joining ideas from evolutionary theory with probabilistic modeling and discrete mathematics.